tfukaza/harvest/CONTRIBUTING.md

     * Errors if the user tried to get a particular stock position from a broker that only supports crypto.
 The user expects a dictionary but Harvest has no way of providing this.

 ### Documenting
-Every method, no matter how trivial, should be documented
+Every method, no matter how trivial, should be documented.
+This project uses the [reST format](https://stackabuse.com/python-docstrings/)